Fiartaks/50-React-Firebase-Twitter/README.md

 - 📰 **Feed Page (FeedPage.js)**: Displays user-related content, including posts, tweets, and other interactions.
 - 📑 **Firebase Configuration**: Handles the setup for Firebase authentication and Firestore database to store user data and tweets.

-## 🏗️ MVC Characteristics

-### 1. Model
-- **Data Structures**: Utilizes Firebase Firestore as the model to manage and store users, posts, and like interactions.
-- **Authentication**: Firebase Auth is used to manage user sessions and interactions.

-### 2. View
-- **User Interface**: Components such as AuthPage, FeedPage, and Main deliver dynamic and responsive UIs for a rich user experience.
-- **Styling**: Implemented with modern CSS and uses libraries like React Icons for intuitive navigation and interaction.

-### 3. Controller
-- **Business Logic**: Controllers like ProtectedRoute manage user authorization and route access.
-Authentication logic resides in AuthPage.
-- **Real-Time Data**: Main component listens to real-time snapshot updates from Firestore, maintaining current post states.

 ## 🛠️ What Has Been Done in the Project?
 - 🔄 Implemented user authentication and session management with Firebase.